langcog/peekbank-website/_docs/about-us.md

 }
 </style>

+## About Peekbank

-The peekbank project aims to make developmental eye-tracking data more accessible for sharing and reuse.
+The Peekbank project aims to make developmental eye-tracking data more accessible for sharing and reuse.
 We do this by reducing the amount of preprocessing necessary to perform typical analyses and by storing data in a common, tidy format that allows for easy cross dataset comparisons.

 In addition, we plan to release new dated versions periodically to facilitate reproducibility.
-We are also supporting an API via the [peekbankr R package](https://github.com/langcog/peekbankr), which allows users to access the data in peekbank without having to write complex SQL queries.
+We are also supporting an API via the <a target="_blank" href="https://langcog.github.io/peekbankr/index.html" style="color:#3399f3"><code>peebankr</code></a> R package, which allows users to access the data in Peekbank without having to write complex SQL queries.

 <!-- ## Citation policy